Blocking email by the “From:” address is seriously overrated; it’s effectively useless.

-I’ll explain why, and what I’d do instead.
+I’ll explain why, and what I do instead.

 Become a Patron of Ask Leo! and go ad-free!

-You said that the mail is coming “repeatedly to my junk email box”.
-That may be what blocking email means in your email program: “when email from this sender arrives, put it in the junk folder”.
+You said the email is coming “repeatedly to my junk email box”.
+That may be exactly what “blocking email” means to your email program: “When email from this sender arrives, put it in the junk folder.”

-Different email programs use different techniques and definitions, but if that’s the way your program works, then it’s working as expected.
+If that’s the way your email program works, it’s working exactly as it should.

 Misleading email addresses

 Spammers work hard to mislead you.
-One technique is to make emails look like they’re from someone that they’re not.
+One technique makes emails appears as if they’re from someone that they’re not.

-Email addresses are typically comprised of two parts: the email address itself, and an optional “display name”.
+Email addresses have two parts: the email address itself, and an optional “display name”.
 For example, you might see:

 From: Leo A. Notenboom <email@example.com>

-The display name is optional, but if it’s present, many email programs will display it, and not the actual email address.
-In that case, your email program might show you something like this:
+The display name is optional.
+If it’s present, many email programs will display it rather than the actual email address.
+Your email program might show something like: